 Discover your place among tomorrow’s international forestry leaders.

-Today’s forest conservation and resource management decisions are made in the context of global agreements and international competition for forest products and services.
-Decision makers and practitioners must be prepared to compete in rapidly changing social, economic or cultural settings.
+Today’s forest conservation and resource management decisions are made in continuously changing landscapes and global agreements are being negotiated.
+International competition for forest products and services is increasing.
+Decision-makers and practitioners must be prepared to compete in a rapidly changing social, economic, and cultural setting.

 Get the skills major international employers want